Train-travel booking guide

 Website: bahn.co.uk

-Once it is, information and tickets are normally available on the Eurostar website: https://www.eurostar.com/uk-en/train/france/ski-train
+Tickets are available on the Eurostar website: https://www.eurostar.com/uk-en/train/france/ski-train

 You can also book Eurostar Snow, in some cases, as part of a rail-inclusive ski package.
 As mentioned, last winter these tour operators and travel agents offered it: